woolfg/dokuwiki-plugin-gitbacked/README.md

 # gitbacked Plugin for DokuWiki

+## :bangbang: Maintainers Wanted :bangbang:

+This project is looking for maintainers.

+If you are interesting in giving this project some :green_heart:, please drop me a line!

+## gitbacked Plugin for DokuWiki

 Store/Sync pages and media files in a git repository

 All documentation for this plugin can be found at